vladfeigin/llm-agents-evaluation/README.md

 Keep these points in mind:
     - Domain experts should prepare the data sets.
-    - Tailor the data set structure to your use case.
+    - Tailor the data set to your use case.
     - Start with a small size of 20-30 samples of your flow.
     - Regularly update data sets with real production examples.
     - For a multi-agent system, create a dedicated data set for each agent.

-For example the evaluation data set for conversational flow, could have the following schema:
+For example the evaluation data set for conversational flow (chat), could have the following schema:

 **`question, answer, context, chat-history`**